Techtonica/curriculum/requests-and-responses/intro-to-dns-ip.md

 - Run a local domain name server on your computer that can resolve all requests for a given top level domain to the localhost, and forward everything else to the Internet as normal.

 ### Check for Understanding
-Form small groups and answer the questions to make sure you understand:
+Form small groups and answer these questions to assess your own understanding:
 - how does DNS work?
 - What happens when you enter a website in your browser search bar?
 - What does `ping` mean and what does it do in the command line?